zzzprojects/Eval-SQL.NET/README.md

 	- Regex
 	- String.Format
 - Evaluate expression at runtime
-	- Use column as code
+	- Use column value as code
-	- Use column as parameter
+	- Use column value as parameter
 - Perform IO Operation
 	- DirectoryInfo
 	- FileInfo